-Anzac biscuits had humble beginnings - before they became known as Anzac biscuits (some time in the 1920s) they were simply known as 'rolled oat biscuits'.
-The coconut in Anzac biscuits appears to be a later addition which crept in in the 1930s.
+Anzac biscuits had humble beginnings: before they became known as Anzac biscuits (sometime in the 1920s), they were simply known as 'rolled oat biscuits'.
+The coconut in Anzac biscuits appears to be a later addition which crept in during the 1930s.
 This recipe comes from the Thorburn household at Meroogal, and uses brown sugar rather than golden syrup.

-Roll the mixture into desired sized ball and flatten between your hands, and place them on a lined baking tray.
+Roll the mixture into balls of desired size and flatten between your hands, and place them on a lined baking tray.
 Bake for 10 minutes or until lightly browned.